Overall, we found that the 2020 Census results and redistricting data are comparable to the population benchmarks we've examined.

 What is the 2020 PCGQR?
 The 2020 PCGQR operation is a new, one-time operation for governmental units to request a review of their 2020 Census population counts for group quarters facilities.
 It was created in response to public feedback received on the Count Question Resolution operation about counting group quarters’ populations during the unprecedented challenges posed by the COVID-19 pandemic.

-When to consider requesting a case for PCGQR?
-The PCGQR mechanism an option for governmental units who believe that populations at group quarters facilities were counted incorrectly during the 2020 Census operation.
+When to consider requesting a case for 2020 PCGQR?
+The 2020 PCGQR operation is an option for governmental units who believe that populations at group quarters facilities were counted incorrectly during the 2020 Census operation.

 For governmental units that require updated population counts between decennial censuses, the Census Bureau offers a Special Census Program.
 This program cannot review nor change 2020 Census counts, and it cannot alter 2020 Census data products such as apportionment results or redistricting data.